gerrit1986/UEQ/README.md

 This is a webform version of the User Experience Questionnaire (short) in German: http://www.ueq-online.org/.

 ## Prerequisites ##
-* Webserver with PHP and SQL
+* Webserver with PHP and MySQL database.

 ## Setup ##
 * Drop the files in a webserver's public folder